Diverter Valves for High-Abrasion Slurry Transport

 Technical & Decision FAQs

-Ceramic-lined slurry valves are typically specified when erosion from high-solids abrasive flow is the primary failure mode.
+Ceramic-lined slurry diverter valves are typically specified when erosion from high-solids abrasive flow is the primary failure mode.
 In mineral processing and mining systems, ceramic reinforcement significantly extends service life compared to steel valves.

 Performance depends on slurry composition, particle size, velocity, and pressure.
-Ceramic-lined slurry valves are engineered for high-solids abrasive service and should be evaluated based on system parameters.
+Ceramic-lined slurry diverter valves are engineered for high-solids abrasive service and should be evaluated based on system parameters.

-How do ceramic slurry valves reduce leakage?
+How do ceramic slurry diverter valves reduce leakage?

 Leakage in slurry systems often begins when erosion alters gate-seat alignment.
 Precision-aligned sealing geometry helps maintain dimensional stability and reduce abrasive intrusion into seal surfaces.